timmo-nhn/XcaDocumentSource/Docs/RegistryDto.md

 The classes defining the structure are found in `<Solution>/XcaXds.Commons/Models/DocumentReferenceDto`.

-### Transformer service
+### Transforming between DTOs and ebRIM objects
-A service layer for the DTOs exist, allowing for the format to be transformed to and from ebRIM XML-types.
-The service can be injected in a class using Dependency Injection.
+Functions exist to translate the DTOs between DTO and ebRIM-types.
+It can be found in the `RegistryMetadataTransformerService`-class.

 ## Mapping Table (Custom classes to ebRIM/IHE XDS Metadata)
-Fields are mandatory or not according to the optionality of the ebRIM metadata, all properties have a 1:1 cardinality.
+Fields are required according to the optionality of the ebRIM metadata, all properties have a 1:1 cardinality.
 For more info on metadata, see [IHE XDS metadata - git.sarepta.ehelse.no ↗](https://git.sarepta.ehelse.no/publisert/standarder/raw/master/kravdokument/IHS_XDS_metadata/HIS%201169_2016%20IHE%20XDS%20metadata%20-oppdatert.pdf)

 ```mermaid